-Regular attendance (in-person) is critical for success in this course.
+Regular attendance (in person) is critical for success in this course.
 There will be weekly in-class quizzes on Wednesdays and paper participation on Mondays.
 Paper discussions on Mondays will be led by students.
 It is important that students attend the discussion and interact with colleagues, thus attendance will be recorded on Mondays and attendance at 10 of 13 sessions is necessary for full credit.
 This means that students are allowed to miss 3 paper discussions for any reason (sick, appointment, transportation trouble, interview, etc.).
 Additional absences will not be excused, so there is no need to contact the instructor for a missed paper discussion.

 There will be weekly in-class quizzes on Wednesdays and figure fact submissions (on D2L) on Mondays.
 Students are allowed to drop their lowest quiz and figure fact score.
 If you are going to miss a quiz or presentation, you must contact the instructor before the activity takes place, and you must produce a written excuse from your doctor or the Dean's office.
 If you miss an activity and you do not contact the instructor before the activity, you will receive a zero (0) for that activity.
+Details for use of grief absence and religious observance policies are listed in the "MSU Course Policies" section below.